 Is a flat fee MLS legal?

 Flat fee MLS listings are legal, but some states have minimum service laws that require companies to provide more than an MLS listing.
 Some states require only a little extra support, while others require much more hands-on service.
-If you live in a minimum service state, flat fee companies may be a bit more expensive.
+If you live in a minimum service state, flat fee companies may be more expensive.

 No. You can post your home for sale by owner (FSBO) on Zillow for free without working with a real estate agent or paying an MLS listing service to list your home for you.